 Herstmonceux is one of the most impressive of the East Sussex castles.
 It features over 300 acres of woodland, themed gardens and of course a moated castle too,

 Of all of the castles near Hastings, it is the only intact castle with a moat.
 Its closest counterpart being Bodiam Castle, which is a ruin.
+It lies an hour west of Arundel Castle in West Sussex, which is also worth a visit when in the area.
 When you visit Herstmonceux Castle you will feel as if you have stepped back in time or are in a fairy tale.

 The history of Herstmonceux Castle

-Herstmonceux Castle was originally the home of Ilona de Herste and her Norman husband Inglegram de Monceux.
+Herstmonceux Castle was originally the home of Idonea de Herste and her Norman husband Ingleram de Monceux.
 The castle was initally known as Herste of the Monceux.
 Over time this morphed into Herstmonceux.
 The township surrounding the castle is also known as Herstmonceux now too.